 There are a number of ways to get your water tested for PFAS contaminants.
 Secondwind Water can send a water specialist to your home to collect a water sample and deliver it to a lab for you, or you can bring a water sample to have the test completed at the lab of your choice.
 Pricing for PFAS testing varies due to lab requirements.

 If you prefer, Secondwind can send a certified water specialist to your home to collect a sample for PFAs testing and to do additional free water testing for other potential issues.
-The fee for Secondwind to process the PFAs test through our third-party lab is $340.
+The fee for Secondwind to process the PFAs test through our third-party lab is between $290 and $340 depending on how many compounds you test for.
 The free additional testing we do is strongly recommended as some other less concerning water contaminants need to be removed in order for PFAs remediation to work properly.

 Upon request, additional health contaminant testing for nitrates, bacteria, arsenic, uranium, lead or other contaminants often found in NH well water can be done via Secondwind or another third-party lab.

 Step 2: Find out how much a PFAS water treatment system will cost.